Pharmaceutical Sciences (PHS)

 PHS 713 Drug Development II (3 credits)

-Study of controlled release (CR) drugs dosage forms.
+In this graduate level course you will study of controlled release (CR) drugs dosage forms.
 Covers drug release profiles from conventional and non conventional systems and their relevance in therapeutics and outcomes.

 PHS 714 Advanced Pharma Analysis (1 credit)

 This course explores in depth of all major analytical instruments utilized in Pharmaceutical Industry, especially those that can be utilized for specialized and precise characterization during drug discovery and development in the Pharmaceutical Industry.
 This course is the pre-lab that will help prepare students to be trained on these instruments in the lab.
+Students who register for PHS 714 must also register for a PHS 714 laboratory.
+For example, if you register for PHS 714 you must, at the same time, register for a section of PHS 714L.

 Restrictions: Enrollment limited to students in the PPBS, PPMS or PPPHD programs.
 Enrollment is limited to Doctoral or Graduate level students.